deathbycaptcha/deathbycaptcha-api-client-c11/README.md

 ## 📖 Introduction

-The [DeathByCaptcha](https://deathbycaptcha.com) C client is the official C11 library for the DeathByCaptcha **captcha solving service**.
-It provides a simple, well-documented interface for integrating CAPTCHA solving into automation workflows — a particularly common need when you use it as a **captcha solver for web scraping**, where CAPTCHAs block access to the pages you need to extract data from.
+The [DeathByCaptcha](https://deathbycaptcha.com) C client is the official C11 library for DeathByCaptcha — the **best captcha solving service** for developers who need a reliable **bypass captcha service** in their automation pipelines.
+It provides a simple, well-documented interface for integrating CAPTCHA solving into any workflow — a particularly common need when used as a **captcha solver for web scraping**, where CAPTCHAs block access to the pages you need to extract data from.
 It supports both the HTTPS API (encrypted transport via libcurl — recommended when security is a priority) and the socket-based API (faster and lower latency, recommended for high-throughput production workloads).

 Key features: